dotnet/docs/docs/machine-learning/tutorials/sentiment-analysis.md

 [!code-csharp[CallUseModelWithSingleItem](~/samples/machine-learning/tutorials/SentimentAnalysis/Program.cs#CallUseModelWithSingleItem "Call the UseModelWithSingleItem method")]

-While the `model` is a `transformer` that operates on many rows of data, a very common production scenario is a need for predictions on individual examples.
-The <xref:Microsoft.ML.PredictionEngine%602> is a wrapper that is returned from the `CreatePredictionEngine` method.
-Let's add the following code to create the `PredictionEngine` as the first line in the `Predict` Method:
+The [PredictionEngine](xref:Microsoft.ML.PredictionEngine%602) is a convenience API, which allows you to pass in and then perform a prediction on a single instance of data. add the following code to create as the first line in the `Predict` Method:

 [!code-csharp[CreatePredictionEngine](~/samples/machine-learning/tutorials/SentimentAnalysis/Program.cs#CreatePredictionEngine1 "Create the PredictionEngine")]